ahsanmemon/Cool-Research-and-Courses/README.md

 <ul>
 <li><a href="http://jalammar.github.io/illustrated-transformer/">The Illustrated Transformer</a> by <a href="https://www.linkedin.com/today/author/jalammar/">Jay Allamar</a> is an amazing tutorial if you want to understand how the transformer architecture works.
 I had great help from it while creating my own transformer network from scratch.</li>
-<li><a href="http://jalammar.github.io/illustrated-gpt2/">Illustrated GPT 2</a> is another great tutorial by Jay Allamar.
+<li><a href="http://jalammar.github.io/illustrated-gpt2/">Illustrated GPT 2</a> is another great tutorial by <a href="https://www.linkedin.com/today/author/jalammar/">Jay Allamar</a>.
 Although most of concepts that it explains come from the first tutorial, but nonetheless, the tutorial does a great job explaining the GPT 2 and "transformer decoder" model that only has decoder layers</li>
 <li><a href="https://demo.allennlp.org/">Natural Language Processing Demo</a> from the Allen Institute</li>
 </ul><br>